Lawrence Transit: Bus Routes

+Lawrence Transit operates nine routes (1-9) using Lawrence Transit-branded vehicles, which are shown in the route list below.
+In addition to these routes, there are eleven University of Kansas routes in Lawrence, Kansas (11, 12, 30, 34, 36, 38, 42, 43, 44, 45 and 53) operated using KU on Wheels buses.
+Most of these routes only operate while KU is in session during the Fall and Spring semesters at KU.
+Connections to Johnson County Transit Route 510 (K-10 Connector) as well as Greyhound are available at the Central Station.

+Route list

 ADA Services

 The Lawrence Transit System offers paratransit services (T Lift) to serve the needs of riders who, because of a disability, are unable to use the Lawrence Transit System fixed-route system, and who meet the criteria established by the U.S. Department of Transportation under the Americans With Disabilities Act (ADA) of 1990.
 The JayLift provides ADA services for KU students, staff and faculty who are permanently or temporarily disabled to get to class or class-related activities.

-Late Night Service (Night Line)
+On-Demand Services

-The Night Line service started June 1, 2013 and provides curb-to-curb, shared ride bus service from 8:00 p.m. to 6:00 a.m.
+A late-night service (Night Line) started June 1, 2013 and provides curb-to-curb, shared ride bus service from 8:00 p.m. to 6:00 a.m.
 Monday – Saturday anywhere within Lawrence.
 The rides must be scheduled in advance, 8:00 a.m. – 5:00 p.m Monday – Saturday.
 Each ride costs $2.00.

+A new, fare-free On Demand service launched in 2023, running from 8 p.m. to 6 a.m.
+Monday-Friday and 8 p.m. to midnight on Saturdays.
+In January 2024, this service was expanded to Sundays as well, and Saturday hours were extended to 8 p.m. to 6 a.m.
+Trips can be booked using the Lawrence Transit On Demand app, which allows riders to book single trips or multiple reservations at once up to five days in advance.

 Policy Makers

 Lawrence Transit System is a service of the City of Lawrence.
 Policies for Lawrence Transit system are set by the Lawrence City Commission, with recommendations for the Public Transit Advisory Committee.

 The University of Kansas Transit Commission, composed of faculty, staff and students, is responsible for campus transportation services; KU on Wheels, JayLift and SafeRide.